 This is a repost of my reflections on my father who passed away 13 years today.
+It took me 12 years to write the following eulogy and remembrance.
 While quite personal, I posted it here last year because I felt that my experiences were quite universal, shared by the families of the ten or twenty million alcoholics in the US and the hundreds of millions worldwide.
 Moreover, I wanted to provide a face for my colleagues who work in the area of substance abuse and a reminder for my clinical colleagues of the people behind those they may dismiss as drunks and junkies.

 In becoming one my most most highly-read and highly-commented posts, I thought I would share it again this year, especially for the new readers who’ve come on board in the last twelve months.

 This post originally appeared at Terra Sigillata on 12 March 2009.